psychemedia/pentrich-uprising/pentrich-rising.md

 ---
 britishnewspaperarchive.co.uk/viewer/bl/0001476/18170620/008/0004
 London Courier and Evening Gazette - Friday 20 June 1817
-- report includes mention of committal to trial of Huddersfield as well as Pentridge rebels
+- report includes habeau corpus, spies, mention of committal to trial of Huddersfield as well as Pentridge rebels; elements from Derby Mercury, York Chronicle
 ---

 THe charge of wilful murder against Robort Walter seems to have been dropped as the charge fo hight reason was pursued?